yohcop/devloop/README.md

 Say you have to compile your css files with closure-stylesheets, and you do that with a gss.sh script.
 When the css file change, you want to recompile them, and reload the right browser tab.
 Your dev site is at localhost:8080.

 $ ./watch-n-run.sh css ./gss.sh "./chrome-remote-reload.py localhost:8080"

+== devloop.py ==

+See comments at the top of the file.
+It is basically a script that reads a json configuration file that contains a list of commands to execute when the files specified by a glob change.